kjhx/grund/README.md

 ### grund
-a lightning quick, classless prototyping template.
+a lightning quick, classless template.

 Don't worry about the styles - just focus on your code.
-Drop in a single stylesheet for now and give it some effort later.
+Grund's effort requires almost no effort whatsoever.
+Just drop in the stylesheet and go.